rapportive-oss/ampex/README.markdown

     normalizer.call :HelloWorld
       # => "helloworld"

-Last but definitly not least you can use this as a target for `when` like this
+Last but definitly not least you can use ampex in a case clause:

     case something
     when X.respond_to? :foo